Corona-Studio/ProjBobcat/README.md

 ## Reminder before installation

-+ Because Projbobcat uses tons of the latest language features and data structures from .NET Core and .NET 6+.
-As a result, you need to switch your project target to at least **.NET 6 or above** to use this package.
++ <del>Because Projbobcat uses tons of the latest language features and data structures from .NET Core and .NET 6+.
+As a result, you need to switch your project target to at least **.NET 6 or above** to use this package.</del> Projbobcat now only supports the latest LTS .NET version 8.0.
 + Due to the limitation of the default number of connections in .NET, you need to manually override the number of connections to ensure that some methods in <DownloadHelper> are executed typically.
 You can add the following code in App.xaml.cs or the entry point of the program to complete the modification (The maximum value should not exceed 1024)

 ```c#